Skip to main content

 11 mentions Positive Neutral Negative

-• “Highly underappreciated game in my opinion and has a good soundtrack with additional in-game collectibles that unlock new tracks.”
+• “The game has a good soundtrack with additional in-game collectibles that unlock new tracks.”

-• “The music is a vast improvement from the last game and the look of the game is more smooth and polished.”
+• “The music is a vast improvement from the last game, and the look of the game is smoother and more polished.”

 • “The musical score is excellent as well.”

-• “A little music overlap bug, but not game-breaking; it just plays the soundtrack again over itself out of time.”
+• “A little music overlap bug but not game breaking, just plays the soundtrack again over itself out of time.”

 • “I just wish the music and atmosphere were more eerie, as it traditionally is with roguelikes, rather than the peppy dramatic piano music.”